SefionITServices/clearPanel/docs/DNS-SERVER.md

-# DNS Server Feature - Own Nameserver on VPS
+﻿# DNS Server Feature - Own Nameserver on VPS

 ## Overview

-hPanel now includes built-in BIND9 DNS server integration.
+clearPanel now includes built-in BIND9 DNS server integration.
 When you add a domain, the system automatically:
 1. Creates a DNS zone file with nameserver records
 2. Configures BIND9 to serve authoritative DNS for that domain
 3. Provides instructions for pointing your domain to this VPS as the nameserver